 We will elect to treat applicable portions of the Trust as a REMIC under the Code.
 Assuming (1) such election, (2) compliance with the applicable agreements and (3) compliance with changes in the law, each REMIC Pool will qualify as a REMIC for federal income tax purposes.
 In that case, a REMIC Pool will not be subject to tax.
-In addition, the following will be treated as regular interests in the Class A Certificate REMIC Pool: (i) uncertificated classes of regular interests corresponding to each of the Class A-1 and Class A-2 Certificates (the "Senior Class A Regular Interests" or the "Class A-1 and Class A-2 Regular Interests").
-The Class RA Certificate will be treated as the residual interest in the Class A Certificate REMIC Pool, the Class R Certificate will be treated as the residual interest in the Upper-Tier REMIC Pool and the Class RS Certificate will be treated as the residual interest in the Lower-Tier REMIC Pool.
-The portion of the Trust consisting of the Senior Class A Regular Interests, the right of the Class A-1 and Class A-2 Certificates to receive, and the obligation of certain of the Subordinate Certificates to pay, Senior Additional Portions (each, an "Interest Rate Contract") and the related amounts held from time to time in the distribution account will be treated as a grantor trust under subpart E, part I of subchapter J of the Code (the "Grantor Trust") and the Guaranteed and Subordinate Certificates will represent undivided beneficial interests in their respective portions of the Grantor Trust.
+In addition, the uncertificated interests corresponding to each of the Class A-1 and Class A-2 Certificates (the "Senior Class AF Regular Interests" or the "Class A-1 and Class A-2 Regular Interests") will be treated as regular interests in the Class AF Certificate REMIC Pool.
+The Class RA Certificate will be treated as the residual interest in the Upper-Tier REMIC Pool and the Class RS Certificate will be treated as the residual interest in the Lower-Tier REMIC Pool.
+The portion of the Trust consisting of the Senior Class AF Regular Interests, the right of the Class A-1 and Class A-2 Certificates to receive, and the obligation of certain of the Subordinate Certificates to pay, Senior Additional Portions (each, an "Interest Rate Contract") and the related amounts held from time to time in the distribution account will be treated as a grantor trust under subpart E, part I of subchapter J of the Code (the "Grantor Trust") and the Guaranteed, Subordinate and Class XS Certificates will represent undivided beneficial interests in their respective portions of the Grantor Trust.